zopefoundation/zc.zk/src/zc/zk/README.txt

 ``register_server`` creates a read-only ephemeral ZooKeeper node as a child of the given service path.
-The name of the new node is the given address.
+The name of the new node is (a string representation of) the given address.
 This allows clients to get the list of addresses by just getting the list of the names of children of the service path.

 Ephemeral nodes have the useful property that they're automatically removed when a ZooKeeper session is closed or when the process containing it dies.
-De-deregistration is automatic.
+De-registration is automatic.

 When registering a server, you can optionally provide server (node) data as additional keyword arguments to register_server.
-By default, the process id is set as the ``pid`` server key.
+By default, the process id is set as the ``pid`` property.
 This is useful to tracking down the server process.

 Get the addresses of service providers.
 ---------------------------------------

-Getting the adresses providing a service is accomplished by getting the children of a service node::
+Getting the addresses providing a service is accomplished by getting the children of a service node::

     >>> addresses = zk.children('/fooservice/providers')